maxgio92/maxgio92.github.io/content/posts/k8s-stride-06-elevation-privilege.md

 ---
-title: "STRIDE threat modeling on Kubernetes pt.6/6: Elevation of privileges"
+title: "STRIDE threat modeling on Kubernetes pt.6/6: Elevation of privilege"
-date: 2021-06-24T17:07:15+02:00
+date: 2021-07-05T14:05:00+02:00
-tags: [kubernetes, security]
+tags: [kubernetes, linux, security]
 categories: [kubernetes]
 slug: stride-threat-modeling-kubernetes-elevation-of-privileges
-draft: true
+draft: false
 ---

 Hello everyone, a long time has passed after the 5th part of this journey through STRIDE thread modeling in Kubernetes has been published.